mikechngwk/CICD/README.md

 In an agile software development life cycle,there are countless number of code changes from sprints.
 As such, developer have to deploy their code and test it whenever there is a code change and this is rather time consuming.
 As such, this project aims to create a infrastructure which enables Continuous Integration(CI) & Continuous Delivery(CD) life cycle where it will automate Build->Test->Deploy for every code commit.
 A notification will also be sent to developer through Slack whenever a job is triggered in this CICD LifeCycle.

-Developer will be notified if there are any fatal code bugs and they can fix it immediately.
-Bugs will be presented in a very readable format with SonarQube.
+A CronJob will be setup in a way that each time a developer commits a code, it will trigger the CICD pipeline and notify the developer if there are any fatal code bugs to be fixed immediately.
+This notification will be done through Slack and bugs will be presented in SonarQube-reports.

 ## Technologies :
 <p float="left">